fls-bioinformatics-core/auto_process_ngs/docs/source/index.rst

 the processing of sequencing data from Illumina Next Generation Sequencing (NGS) platforms, specifically:

-* Generation of FASTQ files from raw Bcl data produced by the sequencer
+* Generation of Fastq files from raw Bcl data produced by the sequencer
 * Dividing Fastqs into projects for subsequent analysis
 * Running quality checks (QC) on each project